alexch/codelikethis/public/lessons/responsive_layout/flexbox_layout.md

 ![Flexbox Direction Property](https://cdn-images-1.medium.com/max/1000/1*htfdNmRIIFu_veRaFOj5qA.gif "Flex direction with Flexbox")

+> NOTE: if you want your items to be columns, use `flex-direction: row` in the container, and if you want rows, use `flex-direction: column` in the container

 # Controlling Individual Flex Items

 * You can also apply specific flexbox properties to individual flex items, not just the flex container.
 There are a number of fairly advanced properties, but we will cover the most useful ones here.